Peru Iquitos Jungle canopy walk Iquitos Lodge

 Tapir Mother and her striped Tapir calf in the Peruvian rainforest

-• Experience one of the unique adventures in the Amazon Jungle surrounded by exciting creJungle in a great Rainforest.
+• Experience one of the unique adventures in the Amazon jungle.

 • View the Jungle from the 40m superior Amazon Rainforest Canopy.